 The PAMIS passport is a simple, easy to use, flick-through e-book that can be created and displayed on tablet devices, computers and phones.
 Each PAMIS passport contains information about one person and uses video, photography, sound and text to help that person express their needs.
-The passport is owned by the individual and is shared with those they need to communicate with.
-The initiation and development of the passport can come from family carers, paid carers, practitioners, and individuals themselves.
+The passport, uniquely, is owned by the individual and is shared with those they choose to share it with.
+The initiation and development of the passport might come from family carers, paid carers, practitioners, and individuals themselves.
 The development process has often been used as a way of building a truly person led approach with people who need extra support.
+The passports are freely available to anyone who needs them.

-We strongly encourage anyone who is intending to develop a passport for someone else to first develop one for themselves.
+We strongly encourage anyone who is intending to develop a passport for someone else to first develop one for themselves- or have someone develop one for them.
 This allows much greater insight and reflection into the type of information, experiences, media and tone to use within the passport.
+It’s also incredibly good fun!

-Examples of the type of information that people have shared using their passport are
+Examples of the type of information that people have shared using their passport include;

-- How to communicate and converse more appropriately with the person
+- How to communicate and have a conversation about subjects that interest the person

 - Ensuring that the person can maintain and share their social contacts, family stories and memories